Notes On Linux System Administration

 I prefer to create each topic into three sections: command overview, concepts, and steps.
 The command overview provides a summary of the relevant commands for each chapter.
 The concepts section offers an in-depth explanation of the topic.
 Finally, the steps section outlines basic lab exercises to practice the concepts.
 I mainly used Ubuntu and RHEL 9 with the help of VirtualBox.

-The series is organized into eight main subjects:
+The series is organized into eight main chapters:

 Remarks